-- under the Quebec Private Sector Act:
+- Under the Quebec Private Sector Act:

 - recommend or order the application of such remedial measures as are appropriate to ensure the protection of the personal information.
 If, within a reasonable time after issuing an order in respect of a person who carries on an enterprise, the CAI considers that appropriate measures have not been taken in response, it may publish a notice to inform the public thereof.
 Any person having a direct interest may appeal from an order issued following an inquiry.

-- under the Quebec Access Act:
+- Under the Quebec Access Act:

 - recommend or order to take the measures the CAI considers appropriate.
-If, within a reasonable time after making a recommendation to a public body or after making an order, the CAI considers that appropriate measures have not been taken to implement the recommendation, it may notify the Government or, if it deems it expedient, submit a special report to the National Assembly or set out the situation in its annual report.
-A person directly interested can appeal the order issued following an investigation to a judge of the Court of Québec.
+If, within a reasonable time after making a recommendation to a public body or after making an order, the CAI considers that appropriate measures have not been taken to implement the recommendation, it may notify the Government of Quebec or, if it deems it expedient, submit a special report to the National Assembly or set out the situation in its annual report.
+A person directly interested can appeal the order issued following an investigation to a judge of the Court of Quebec.

 The CAI may also: